Cats

-Keep Cats Indoors… For the Birds!
+Keep Cats Indoors for the Birds

-Cats are amazing predators.
-Even if you don’t see your cat catching wildlife, they may still be hunting.
-Certainly some cats are better hunters than others, but researchers estimate that outdoor, free-roaming cats kill an estimated 2.4 billion birds per year in the US.
+Cats take a heavy toll on wildlife.
+Researchers estimate that outdoor, free-roaming cats kill an estimated 2.4 billion birds per year in the US.
 Additionally, cat bites can cause serious infections in birds, and the presence of cats near nest sites can significantly reduce the health of chicks and decrease overall nest success.
-Birds aren’t the only target of cats; small mammals and other wildlife in North America are killed and injured through cat predation.
-Keeping your cat indoors is a simple way to do your part in protecting our bird species.

-Keep Cats Indoors… For the Cats!
+Keep Cats Indoors for the Cats

 Cats & Birds: Common Misconceptions

 Below are several myths surrounding outdoor cats and their impacts on wildlife.
-Click to read the truth!
+Click to read the truth.

 Myth: Cats do not have a significant impact on bird populations.